Virginia-iGEM/igem-wikibrick/wiki/README.md

 The following tasks are defined in the file:

 - index: Preps and stages the HTML for the special file, index.html, which is our homepage
-- pages: Preps and stages HTML for subpages of our website, I.E. [Project Description](http://2018.igem.org/Team:Virginia/Description) or [Team](http://2018.igem.org/Team:Virginia/Team).
+- pages: Preps and stages HTML for subpages of our website, e.g. [Project Description](http://2018.igem.org/Team:Virginia/Description) or [Team](http://2018.igem.org/Team:Virginia/Team).
 - templates: Preps and stages HTML for templates such as the header and footer seen on every page
 - css: Minifies (reduces the size of) our home-made stylesheets and stages them.
 - js: Minifies all JS files and stages them.